Byron/google-apis-rs/README.md

  * As [*mako*][mako] is a python program, you will need python installed on your system to run it.
 Some other programs we call depend on python being present as well.
 * **an internet connection and wget**
  * Make will download all other prerequisites automatically into hidden directories within this repository, which requires it to make some downloads via wget.
+* **Rust beta/nightly**
+ * Due to the reliance on unstable dependencies, a beta or nightly build of the Rust toolchain is required.
+[Multirust][multirust] is recommended to support multiple toolchains on a per-project basis.

 ## Using Make